Knulp: Testimonies

-Hermann Hesse, 1935 in a letter to a reader: "In contrast to some fashion programmes, I do not consider it the poet's task to set up norms for his readers for life and humanity and to be omniscient and authoritative.
+Hermann Hesse, 1935 in a letter to a reader: "Contrary to some fashions, I do not consider it the poet's task to set standards for life and humanity for his readers and to be omniscient and authoritative.
 The poet portrays what attracts him, and characters like Knulp are very attractive to me.
-They are not "useful," but they do very little harm, much less than some useful ones, and it is not my business to judge them.
+They are not "useful", but they do very little harm, much less than some useful ones, and it is not my business to judge them.
 Rather, I believe: if talented and inspired people like Knulp find no place in their environment, then the environment is just as complicit as Knulp himself."